Mortimoos/Mortimoos/README.md

 - 🔭 I’m currently working on University
-- 🌠 Learning Informatics and DataSci (InfoSec).
+- 🌠 IT & Cybersec.
 Also art in my free time!

 ## 👻 Tech Stack: